Kenyan Marathon World Record-holder Kiptum Killed In Car Crash - UrduPoint

 "An incredible athlete leaving an incredible legacy, we will miss him dearly."

+Faith Kipyegon, who has set world records in the 1500m and the 5,000m, left a wordless tribute on X: three crying emojis and a Kenyan flag.

-Kiptum and compatriot Kipchoge were anticipated to run together for the first time this summer at the Paris 2024 Olympics.
+Kiptum and Kipchoge were anticipated to run together for the first time this summer at the Paris Olympics.

-"With the Olympics just days away, we mourn the untimely departure of a promising talent," President of Kenya's National Olympic Committee Paul Tergat said in a statement on X.
+"With the Olympics just days away, we mourn the untimely departure of a promising talent," the president of Kenya's National Olympic Committee Paul Tergat said in a statement on X.

 "Kelvin's recent ratified record in Chicago showcased his potential for a bright future, representing the next generation of Olympic greatness."